LewisLarsen/NotyfLaravel/README.md

 Notyf::create('success', 'User Saved', false, 'top', 'center', '3000');
 ```

-This example makes a success notification with the text "User Saved", the notification cannot be dismissed, is placed on the top center of the screen and lasts for 3 seconds.
+This example makes a success message with the text "User Saved", the message cannot be dismissed, is placed on the top center of the screen and lasts for 3 seconds.

 ### Parameters
-The following parameters are accepted.
+The below parameters are accepted.

 | Order | Name        | Description                                                                                                                          | Type    | Nullable |
 |-------|-------------|--------------------------------------------------------------------------------------------------------------------------------------|---------|----------|